Atomdonat/MusicPlayer/README.md

 ¯\(°_o)/¯
 ### Ideas
 - Initial Project Idea: one unified App for Spotify, YT-Music, etc.
+- tailored Playlists
-- tailored Playlists: compensate for own crappy? taste
+  - compensate for own crappy? taste
-  - additionally, Spotify's "Made for you" Playlists (by genre) are not good
+  - Spotify's "Made for you" Playlists (by genre) are not good

 ## Installation